oras-project/oras-go/REVIEWING.md

 * Authors should meet baseline expectations when submitting a pull request, such as writing tests.
 * If your availability changes, you can step down from a pull request and have someone else assigned.
-* If interactions with an author are not following code of conduct, close the PR and raise it up with your Code of Conduct committee or point of contact.
+* If interactions with an author are not following the code of conduct, close the PR and raise it up with your Code of Conduct committee or point of contact.
 It's not your job to coax people into behaving.

 ### Trust